survivejs/webpack-book/manuscript/appendices/05_searching_with_react.md

 ## Implementing Search with Code Splitting

-To implement code splitting, you need to decide where to put the split point, put it there, and then handle the `Promise`.
-The basic `import` looks like this:
+To implement code splitting, you need to decide where to put the split point, put it there, and then handle the `Promise`:

 ```javascript
 import('./asset').then(asset => ...).catch(err => ...)